ddeveloper72/milestone-5-project/README.md

 1. Tools used

    * Written in VSCode
-   * The SQL database was created with heroku-postgresql (see database included with repository) and is hosted at amazonaws.com
+   * Python 3.7.2
+   * jQuery
    * CSS and JavaScript files were created and stored locally within the application as static files.
 These static files were then added to the s3 bucket on Amazon
+   * The SQL database was created with heroku-postgresql (see database included with repository) and is hosted at amazonaws.com
    * The app as tested using Chrome dev tools & VSCode debugger
    * HTML and CSS checked with help from the W3 Validation Service
    * Version management and test branches created in git
    * Web deployment is hosted on Heroku

 2. Reference Literature